cognitedata/cdp-spark-datasource/README.md

 `spark.read.format("com.cognite.spark.datasource").option("nameOfOption", "value")`.

 The common options are:
-- `apiKey`: *REQUIRED IF NO BEARER TOKEN* A Cognite Data Platform [API key](https://doc.cognitedata.com/dev/guides/iam/authentication.html#api-keys) to be used for authorization.
+- `apiKey`: *REQUIRED IF NO BEARER TOKEN* A Cognite Data Fusion [API key](https://doc.cognitedata.com/dev/guides/iam/authentication.html#api-keys) to be used for authorization.
-- `bearerToken`: *REQUIRED IF NO API-KEY* A Cognite Data Platform [token](https://doc.cognitedata.com/dev/guides/iam/authentication.html#tokens) to be used for authorization.
+- `bearerToken`: *REQUIRED IF NO API-KEY* A Cognite Data Fusion [token](https://doc.cognitedata.com/dev/guides/iam/authentication.html#tokens) to be used for authorization.
-- `type`: *REQUIRED* The Cognite Data Platform resource type.
+- `type`: *REQUIRED* The Cognite Data Fusion resource type.
 See below for more information.
 - `maxRetries`: The maximum number of retries to be made when a request fails.
 The default value is 10.
 - `limit`: The number of items to fetch for this resource type to create the DataFrame.
 Note that this is different from the SQL `SELECT * FROM ...
 LIMIT 1000` limit.
-This option specifies the limit for the items to be fetched from the data platform, *before* filtering and other transformations are applied to limit the number of results.
+This option specifies the limit for the items to be fetched from the data fusion, *before* filtering and other transformations are applied to limit the number of results.
 - `batchSize`: Maximum number of items to read/write per API call.
 - `baseUrl`: Set the prefix to be used for all CDP API calls.
 The default is https://api.cognitedata.com